Use PR to find the best measurement methods for improved visibility and success

 You may hear your marketing, public relations or social media teams talk about impressions, but what exactly are they?
 More importantly, how can they affect your company’s strategic plan and bottom line?

 To be successful, you know you have to attract, engage and move your target audience through the sales cycle.
 You do this with content; but first your information must be seen.
-Some companies use impressions to try and calculate how many times their target audience might see their earned, paid, shared or owned media.
+Some companies use impressions to try and calculate how many times their target audience might see their earned, paid, shared or owned media (your website, blog, online news room, ebooks and other premium content).
 Experienced public relations professionals can help your company determine where you should place messages, what kind of information will encourage visitors to act and how to make the right impressions.

 How do you count impressions?